ArturoGamRod/galactic-federation-api/README.md

 ### Considerations for the location calculation:

 - The trilateration algorithm was used
-- you can only use the satellite names mentiones in the documentation; doing otherwise will result in a error
+- you can only use the satellite names mentioned in the documentation; doing otherwise will result in a error
 - the trilateration algorithm is not perfect and confirmation for the distances after the calculation was nedded.

 ## API